masnoop69/hmm-market-regime-indicator/README.md

-# Gaussian Hidden Markov Model for Market Regime Detection
+# Hidden Markov Model for Market Regime Detection

-A from-scratch implementation of a Gaussian Hidden Markov Model (HMM) in Python, designed for identifying market regimes in financial time series.
+A from-scratch implementation of a Gaussian and Studentized Hidden Markov Model (HMM) in Python, designed for identifying market regimes in financial time series.
 Built with NumPy and SciPy, this package uses the Baum-Welch (EM) algorithm for parameter estimation, and supports Viterbi and Posterior decoding for state prediction.
+Includes plot functions for model diagnostics.

 ---